Close Menu

 Image Credit: Nvidia

 The researchers, including GIT professor Sana Damani and Nvidia engineers like Ram Rangan and Stephen W. Keckler, tested the idea on a modified Turing-like GPU.
-The results weren’t just academic rounding errors, across a suite of ray tracing workloads, performance improved by an average of 6.3%, with the best-case hitting nearly 20%.
-For real-time graphics, that’s the difference between “playable” and “actually smooth.”
+The results weren’t academic rounding errors, across a suite of ray tracing workloads, performance improved by an average of 6.3%, with the best case almost 20%.
+For real-time graphics, that’s the difference between playable and very smooth.

-But this isn’t a feature you’ll see automatically unlocked on your RTX 3080 via a driver update.
-Subwarp Interleaving requires changes in the architecture.
-Nvidia would need to redesign future GPUs with this scheduler built in from the start.
-That means the earliest you’ll see it is in a next-gen family like Lovelace, Hopper, or whatever codename Team Green wants to attach.
+But this feature doesn’t automatically unlock on RTX 3080 via a driver update.
+Subwarp Interleaving demands changes in the architecture.
+NVIDIA would need to redesign future cards with the scheduler integrated in the shipped units.
+So the earliest it’ll likely happen will be in the next-gen family like Lovelace, Hopper, or whatever codename Team Green declares.

 That’s how GPU R&D usually works.
 You see a research paper here, a SIGGRAPH demo there, and then two or three years later, it appears in shipping silicon under some marketing-friendly label like “RTX Ray Accelerator 2.0.”